DataIntellectTech/SEMO-downloader/README.md

 ```
  - Once the plugin has been installed with its corresponding dependencies, Grafana must be started/restarted.
 On the Windows Operating System this can be done using Windows services, which can acessed by running ``services.msc`` via the Windows Run box (Windows Key+r).

-#### Configuring KDB+ instance:
+#### Configuring kdb+ instance:
-First ensure that the KDB+ instance we wish Grafana to interact with is on an [open listening port](https://code.kx.com/q/basics/listening-port/).
-Then in order for Grafana to communicate with our KDB+ process we must assign the following custom .z.ws WebSocket message handler on that KDB+ instance:
+First ensure that the kdb+ instance we wish Grafana to interact with is on an [open listening port](https://code.kx.com/q/basics/listening-port/).
+Then in order for Grafana to communicate with our kdb+ process we must assign the following custom .z.ws WebSocket message handler on that kdb+ instance:

 ``.z.ws:{ds:-9!x;neg[.z.w] -8! `o`ID!(@[value;ds[`i];{`$"'",x}];ds[`ID])}``